 Does Public Mobile have subsidized phones?

-No, Public Mobile does not see phones at all.
+No, Public Mobile does not sell phones at all.

 Is Public Mobile’s reception good?

-Yes, Public Mobile leverages Telus’ strong 4G LTE network with nationwide coverage – You will get great reception almost everywhere.
+Yes, Public Mobile leverages Telus’ strong network with nationwide coverage – You will get great reception almost everywhere.

 What is Public Mobile’s phone number?